EmotionFeedback/.github/README.md

 ### Future Plans

 - Increase the amount of quality data to improve model performance.
-- Explore further applications, such as tracking the ball's trajectory, measuring speed, and predicting match outcomes.
+- exploring additional applications such as enhancing conversational flow and user engagemen